Saskiavanesch/statful-client-nodejs/README.md

 ### Add metrics

-Creates a simple client configuration and use it to send some metrics.
+Creates a simple client configuration and you can use it to send several metrics.

 ```javascript
 var Statful = require('statful-client');